omundy/learn-javascript/topics/single-page-apps/single-page-apps.md

 ---

 ## Simple SPA - Update specific text

+It is quite easy to tap into the benefits of an SPA with simpler solutions.

 This [simple SPA](../../topics/single-page-apps/simple-spa/solution/index.html) uses a Javascript object to store and update specific content inside the page: